 What Is FidelityFX Super Resolution?

-Unlike DLSS, FSR does not rely on hardware, which provides both advantages and disadvantages against its competition.
+Unlike DLSS, FSR does not rely on hardware, which provides both benefits and drawbacks against its competition.

-The main issue with FSR is its inability to maintain image quality, but that was improved with the updated FSR 2.0 version.
+The primary issue with FSR is its inability to maintain image quality, which was improved with the updated FSR 2.0 version.
 More on that later.

-NVIDIA utilizes machine learning (powered by Tensor Cores) to fill in what the image lacks when said image is set at a lower resolution.
+NVIDIA utilizes machine learning (powered by Tensor Cores) to fill in what the picture lacks when said image is set at a diminished resolution.

-FSR uses spacial upscaling which takes data from the current low-resolution frame and then upscales it to a higher-resolution render.
-However, this isn’t ideal as spacial upscaling can have a huge impact on image quality on lower FSR settings.
+FSR uses spatial upscaling, which takes data from the current low-resolution frame and then upscales it to a higher-resolution render.
+However, this isn’t perfect as spatial upscaling can substantially impact image quality on lower FSR settings.

 FSR 2.0

-FSR 2.0 on the other hand uses temporal upscaling.
-This way, FSR gets a lot more data to process which then leads to a much higher quality image.
+FSR 2.0, on the other hand, uses temporal upscaling.
+This way, FSR gets more information to process, leading to a substantially superior-quality image.

 Hardware Support

-Another huge advantage FSR has over Nvidia’s upscaling solution is hardware support.
-While DLSS is locked to RTX hardware only, FSR can be used on various GPU series from Team Red and Team Green.
+One notable advantage FSR has over Nvidia’s upscaling solution is hardware compatibility.
+While DLSS is locked to RTX hardware only, FSR can be used on different GPU series from Team Red and Team Green.

-Here’s a video from Hardware Unboxed in which they are testing multiple older GPUs with FSR 2.0:
+Here’s a snippet from Hardware Unboxed in which they are examining multiple aged GPUs with FSR 2.0:

-As we can see, GPUs from several years ago like the RX 570 and GTX 1070 Ti work well with FSR.
-The performance improvement might not be as good as on newer GPUs, but still a welcome boost in FPS.
+As we can see, GPUs from several years ago, like the RX 570 and GTX 1070 Ti, function well with FSR.
+The performance enhancement might not be as significant as on newer GPUs, but still a pleasant boost in FPS.

 Game Support